Introduction: NBFC Registration in India

 - Chit funds business

-However, it does not include under its regime, any institution whose business (principle) is related to that of sale or purchase of goods, any activity that is industrial or agricultural in nature etc.
+However, it does not include under its regime, any institution whose business (principle) is related to the of sale or purchase of goods, any activity that is industrial or agricultural in nature etc.

 Table of Contents